-SnapTalk can discover other SnapTalk users by sending a UDP broadcast over your local network, using Bonjour or by scanning a list of TCP/IP addresses.
-By default, SnapTalk uses only UDP broadcast.
+SnapTalk can discover other SnapTalk users by sending a UDP broadcast over your local network, Apple's Bonjour technology, or by scanning a list of TCP/IP addresses.
+By default, SnapTalk only uses the UDP broadcast.
 Uncheck this option if you do not want them active.

 SnapTalk automatically scans the network to look for other users when it is first launched.
 To manually initiate a network scan, select Scan Network from the Tools menu (keyboard shortcut: Ctrl-K).
-You may need to do this if you are not using UDP broadcast or Rendezvous.